Sequenom Fires Top Brass After Investigation

 had been dating.
 Vance and

-Stubbs then left Ervin's house.
+Stubbs then left Ervin's

-They were joined later by
+house.
+They were joined later

-Williams, who had stolen some
+by Williams, who had stolen

-of Ervin's Oxycontin.
-Vance
+some of Ervin's Oxycontin.

-and Williams began drinking
+Vance and Williams began

-and taking the Oxycontin, while
+drinking and taking the

-Stubbs drove and remained
+Oxycontin, while Stubbs drove

-sober.
-The three eventually
+and remained sober.
+The

-ended up at a Comfort Inn in
+a Comfort Inn in Brookhaven,

-Brookhaven, Miss.
-By that
+Miss.
+By that time, Vance and

-passed out.
-Stubbs checked
+Williams had passed out.

-the three of them in to the
+them in to the hotel.

-hotel.
 According to the clerk's

 testimony, Stubbs didn't